chadcooper/sjc-arcuser/article.md

 Keeping up with new and expanding utility infrastructure in a fast-growing area is difficult, _locating_ a particular piece of infrastructure can sometimes be just as hard.
-With so many newcomers to the area, residential street construction also continues to rise, resulting in the need for a custom in-house local geolocator/geocoding service built on the latest and greatest street data based on local knowledge and sources.
-Geolocators for address points and streets are updated frequently and combined into a composite locator which is then published to ArcGIS Server and consumed in a multitude of web applications, ensuring that staff and end users can find even the newest of addresses within the service area.
+With so many newcomers to the area, residential street construction continues to rise, resulting in the need for a custom in-house geolocator/geocoding service built on the latest and greatest street data based on local knowledge and sources.
+Geolocators for address points and streets are frequently updated and combined into a composite locator which is then published to ArcGIS Server and consumed in a multitude of web applications, ensuring that staff and end users can find even the newest of addresses within the service area.

 ## Applications

+### Field

 Water availability and quality are paramount for the Utility.
-To aid Utility staff with these directives, the Utility Isolation Trace
-from Esri (http://solutions.arcgis.com/utilities/water/help/web-isolation-trace/)
-was implemented within two Web AppBuilder (WAB) Developer Edition applications - one for field crews to use in the field for running isolation traces and another to be used by managers for further analyzing and disseminating the isolation trace results as outage information to the public.
+To aid Utility staff with these directives, the Utility Isolation Trace tool from Esri (http://solutions.arcgis.com/utilities/water/help/web-isolation-trace/) was implemented within two Web AppBuilder (WAB) Developer Edition applications - one for field crews to run isolation traces during water main breaks and another to be used by managers for further analyzing, maintaining, and disseminating isolation trace results as outage information to the public.

 The field application, referred to internally as "Water Isolation Trace", consists of a WAB Developer Edition application with the Utility Isolation Trace